What is a chemical peel?

 Why should I get one?

 "Especially as we get older," Goldberg continues, "most of us need peels to support the cell turnover process that slows down as we age.
-This allows the skin to shed dead cells and bring new, fresh skin to the surface, free of signs of aging, sun damage, dirt, and debris.
+This allows the skin to shed dead cells and bring new, fresh skin to the surface—reducing photo damage and promoting a healthier, more radiant complexion.
 Like any product in your regular skincare routine, you need to use it regularly to see the best results."

 How do I choose the right one?